openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional Credential Issuer metadata are defined for this Credential format.

 * `doctype`: REQUIRED.
 JSON string identifying the credential type.
 * `claims`: OPTIONAL.
 A JSON object containing a list of key value pairs, where the key is a certain `namespace` as defined in [@!ISO.18013-5] (or any profile of it), and the value is a JSON object.
-This object also contains a list of key value pairs, where the key is a claim that is defined in the respective namespace and is offered in the Credential.
+This object also contains a list of key value pairs, where the key is a claim name value that is defined in the respective namespace and is offered in the Credential.
 The value is a JSON object detailing the specifics of the claim with a following non-exhaustive list of parameters that MAY be included:
     * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued Credential.
 If the `mandatory` property is omitted its default should be assumed to be `false`.
     * `value_type`: OPTIONAL.
 String value determining type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
     * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a certain claim in the Credential for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
         * `name`: OPTIONAL.
 String value of a display name for the claim.
         * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object with the same language identifier.
 * `order`: OPTIONAL.
-An array of claims.display.name values that lists them in the order they should be displayed by the Wallet.
+An array of namespaced claim name values that lists them in the order they should be displayed by the Wallet.
+The values MUST be two strings separated by a tilde ('~') character, where the first string is a namespace value and a second is a claim name value.
+For example, `org.iso.18013.5.1~given_name".

 The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `mso_mdoc`.